Italian Renaissance: Literature and poetry

-The literature and poetry of the Renaissance was largely influenced by the developing science and philosophy.
+The literature and poetry of the Renaissance were largely influenced by the developing science and philosophy.
 The humanist Francesco Petrarch, a key figure in the renewed sense of scholarship, was also an accomplished poet, publishing several important works of poetry.
 He wrote poetry in Latin, notably the Punic War epic Africa, but is today remembered for his works in the Italian vernacular, especially the Canzoniere, a collection of love sonnets dedicated to his unrequited love Laura.
 He was the foremost writer of Petrarchan sonnets, and translations of his work into English by Thomas Wyatt established the sonnet form in that country, where it was employed by William Shakespeare and countless other poets.

 Petrarch's disciple, Giovanni Boccaccio, became a major author in his own right.
 His major work was the Decameron, a collection of 100 stories told by ten storytellers who have fled to the outskirts of Florence to escape the black plague over ten nights.
 The Decameron in particular and Boccaccio's work, in general, were a major source of inspiration and plots for many English authors in the Renaissance, including Geoffrey Chaucer and William Shakespeare.

 Aside from Christianity, classical antiquity, and scholarship, a fourth influence on Renaissance literature was politics.
 The political philosopher Niccolò Machiavelli's most famous works are Discourses on Livy, Florentine Histories and finally The Prince, which has become so well known in modern societies that the word Machiavellian has come to refer to the cunning and ruthless actions advocated by the book.
 Along with many other Renaissance works, The Prince remains a relevant and influential work of literature today.

-There were many Italian Renaissance humanists who also praised and affirmed the beauty of the body in poetry and literature.
+Many Italian Renaissance humanists also praised and affirmed the beauty of the body in poetry and literature.
 In Baldassare Rasinus's panegyric for Francesco Sforza, Rasinus considered that beautiful people usually have virtue.
 In northern Italy, humanists had discussions about the connection between physical beauty and inner virtues.
 In Renaissance Italy, virtue and beauty were often linked together to praise men.